Pritesh1G/Languini_AI/README.md

 2. The analogue signal is converted to a Mel Spectrogram using a fast fourier transform (FFT) (input, for the model)
 3. Spectrogram of the recording is compared with the spectrogram of the native speaker (anchor, for the model)
 4. The model embedes both images (as TensorFlow vectors)and compares them through cosine similarity
-5. The resulting score is weighted against previous attemps to show progress
+5. The resulting score is weighted against previous attemps to show progress.
+6. Display the scores

 <p align="center">
   <img src="https://github.com/Matthias-403/Languini_AI/blob/master/GH%20diagram(3).png" />